Sharpening a Spindle Roughing Gouge

 Spindle Roughing Gouge Safety Message

-Important; Having sharp tools is essential for safe, productive and fun Woodturning.
-There is nothing worse than a blunt tool so always sharpen before the tool edge is gone!
 Spend money and get a decent sharpening system before you go off buying other accessories for your Lathe.
 You will be grateful you did in the long term.
-Many of my students want to skip the sharpening system stage or go and buy something really cheap.
-I don't have to ask them later if they made the right choice, they didn't.
+Many of my students want to skip the sharpening system stage or go and buy something really cheap with a crap motor and bad sharpening stone.
+I don't have to ask those Students later if they made the right choice, I know they didn't.

 Clean the flute first.